NecRaul/lain.la-link-shortener/README.md

 ## Requirements

-`requests` is used for sending the API request.
+`requests` is used to send the API request.

-`pyperclip` is used to copy link to the clipboard.
+`pyperclip` is used to copy the link to the clipboard.

 If you want to build this on your own, you can install the requirements with